songpoemHQ/songpoem.github.io/_platforms/community.md

 ---
-title: Membership & Subscription Platform
+title: Community Platform
-layout: single
+layout: splash
-classes: wide
-permalink: /platform/membership/
+permalink: /platform/community/
 feature_row:
   - title: "Reedem Points Platform"
     description: "When you want to offer points to your users for keeping using and a reedem collected points option"